INTERACTIVE RESIDENTIAL DIAGRAM (click for full screen)

 - 200 square ft. or less roof repairs

 - Owner-builder re-roof permit applications during a Governor declared state of emergency

 - As of March 26, 2018, new legislation requiring emergency power generators at all Florida Nursing Homes and Assisted Living Facilities was signed into State Law.

 - White out corrections on applications must be approved first by the Building Official or his designated Assistant.
 This additional approval might cause delays in the timely processing of documents.
 For efficiency and for a smoother application process, please provide applications without any white out corrections.
 It will avoid delays.

 - Condominium Associations: Please note that permits must be pulled for remodeling work in any condominium unit.

-- The IVR/FLAIR online system will be phased out on January 31, 2018.
+- The IVR/FLAIR online system was phased out on January 31, 2018.
 Please check permit status or schedule inspections online or by calling 954-828-6520

 - As of October 1, 2015, all plans submitted to the City must be no larger than 24 x 36 inches only.
 This standard size will be vital to our digitization efforts in the future.

 - As of 04/01/2016, only the Broward County Uniform Building Permit Application will be accepted.

 - Broward County amendments in chapter 1 regarding permits, permitting requirements and permitting exclusions